Patteerrik/Garden_Grill/README.md

 </table>

 ### Navigation bar

-* The navigationbar appears on every page and is responsive.
+* The navbar appears on every page and is responsive.
 * It helps to organize content for an easy to use experience.
 * Clicking on the logo will direct the user to home page.
-* The Navbar looks different depending the users logged in status.
+* The navbar looks different depending the users logged in status.

 #### Logged-in user